Examples of Child Photography

-These examples of child photography are here to help you get the best out of your camera and enhance your child photography skills!
-Some have been enhanced or worked upon in Photoshop, a must for serious photographers who work in digital, or need make adjustments to their work.
+These examples of child photography will hopefully help you get the best out of your camera and enhance your photography skills!
+Some have been enhanced or worked upon in Photoshop.
+Some form of editing is a must for serious photographers who work in digital these days.

 When you browse images online to get inspiration for your next shoot, look at various things within that image to try and establish how it was taken.
 Look at the light and shadows.
 Were any additional lights used and if so, from what angle?
 Is the background blurred and if so, was this from a wide aperture or from using a long telephoto lens or even a slow shutter speed whilst panning on the subject?